Use work breakdown structure as the project's backbone

 - Connect the work breakdown structure with results as well as resource and quality planning

-Create work breakdown structure from templates
+Create WBS from templates

 Many corporate projects share similar structures.
-Establish these as best-practice templates, and create new projects from modular elements.
+Establish these as best-practice templates and create new projects from modular elements.
 This way, your WBS is generated quickly, efficiently, and is easily customizable.
 Even within these templates, you can link tasks without fixed deadlines.
 These are only defined during the detailed planning of specific projects.
-Checklists, deliverables, and documents can also be integrated directly into the project template, establishing a solid foundation for planning and execution.
+Checklists, deliverables, and documents can also be integrated directly into the project template, creating a solid foundation for planning and execution.

 Many corporate projects share similar structures.
-Establish these as best-practice templates, and create new projects from modular elements.
+Establish these as best-practice templates and create new projects from modular elements.
 This way, your WBS is generated quickly, efficiently, and is easily customizable.
 Even within these templates, you can link tasks without fixed deadlines.
 These are only defined during the detailed planning of specific projects.
-Checklists, deliverables, and documents can also be integrated directly into the project template, establishing a solid foundation for planning and execution.
+Checklists, deliverables, and documents can also be integrated directly into the project template, creating a solid foundation for planning and execution.

 Link project and product structure logically